Zanzibar | Crossroads of the Indian Ocean

 Prison Island is one of the nearest islands to Stone Town - just fifteen minutes or so by boat.
 It is also known as Changuu, and its original use was as a prison for renegade slaves punished by their master, an Arab landowner.
 Later it was taken over as a quarantine station by the British army, and another prison was built but never used.
 The large house on the island was built by British general Lloyd Mathews, commander of the army of Sultan Bargash.

 Today prison island is a pleasant, if somewhat unexciting, destination for a day trip, with a nature trail that runs around its circumference, a small beach and giant land tortoises, some of which are reputedly over a hundred years old, in a pen.
 The island has some excellent coral formations just offshore, providing a good opportunity for snorkelling, and the restaurant in Lloyd Mathews' old house sells snacks and drinks.
-There is an entrance fee of $4, payable only in US dollars.
+There is an entrance fee payable only in US dollars.

 A slightly more upmarket choice than Prison Island, Chapwani, or Grave island is the site of a luxury hotel, but day visitors who come to eat and drink in the bar and restaurant are permitted.
 Chapwani is the site of a British naval cemetery, final resting place of sailors who perished while serving in Zanzibar.
 The victims of the World War One attack on the HMS Pegasus by the German warship Konigsberg are also buried here.
 It's interesting to wander around the graveyard and decipher the ages and causes of death of the servicemen - many died from tropical disease, or were killed in skirmishes with local slavers.